freenas/freenas-docs/userguide/system.rst

   string, and configuration is automatically generated and included with the ticket.

-* **Subject:** input a descriptive title for the ticket.
+* **Subject:** enter a descriptive title for the ticket.
 A good *Subject* makes it easy for you and other users to find similar reports.

-* **Description:** input a 1 to 3 paragraph summary of the issue that describes the problem, and if applicable, what steps one can do to reproduce it.
+* **Description:** enter a one- to three-paragraph summary of the issue that describes the problem, and if applicable, what steps can be taken to reproduce it.

 * **Attachments:** this is the only optional field.
 It is useful for including configuration files or screenshots of any errors or